innovationgarage/sakstig/README.md

-# An objectpath query and templating engine engine
+# An objectpath query and templating engine

 SakStig is an [objectpath](http://objectpath.org) implementation that uses proper querysets and supports querying any python object that supports the dict or list interfaces (the default implementation only supports the real dict and list types).